 Glaitis placed her elbow on her desk and cupped her jaw in her smooth, tender hand.
 A slight smile played over her full purple lips.
 "Really, young one?' she cooed.
 "And pray tell, what are these 'ideas'?"

 I stiffened, I said more than I should have.
 But I did not stutter.
-I looked her straight in the eye and said: "That the information would damn him.
-That he is desperate to keep it secret so much, that if it was even slightly leaked out, his life would be jeopardized.
+I looked her straight in the eye and said: "That the information would damn him, that he is desperate to keep it secret so much, that if it was even slightly leaked out, his life would be jeopardised.
 That he could be branded as a heretic and a traitor."
 I sighed.
 "That's why."